-The National changepoint model estimates an average national effective reproduction number of 1.15 since Feb 21st, which matches the increase in the number of new hospitalisations.
-There is however a very recent decrease in hospitalisations that the model does not fit, so the model will likely over estimate the number of hospitalisation in the coming weeks.
-The regional SMC model, which estimates daily reproduction numbers, indicate that a decreasing trend is most likely in most counties.
+We report the estimated national reproduction number from our changepoint model this week.
+The model estimates an average effective reproduction number of 1.25 since Feb 21st, which matches the recent increase in the number of new hospitalisations.
+The regional SMC model, which estimates daily reproduction numbers, indicate that a flat or even decreasing trend is more likely in most counties in the last couple of weeks.

 Due to a lack of reliable test data, we only base our estimates on hospitalisation data, which has a longer delay.
-We also refer to trend analysis results Figure 13 based on various data sources.
+We also refer to trend analysis results Figure 12 based on various data sources.